-

 APOLLO:

-"Destroyer."
-Latin form of Apollon, the original Greek form of
+Latin form of Greek Apollon,

 son of Zeus and Leto, and the twin brother of